Reading time: 7 minutes

 If you fail to plan, you are planning to fail.
 This saying could not be truer when it comes to loan repayments.
 Having no concrete plan on how to pay off your loan is like setting yourself up for failure.

 Managing your personal loan responsibly starts with a plan.
-This is especially important if you have multiple debts to settle, such as credit cards and housing or auto loan.
+This is especially important if you have different types of debts to settle, such as credit cards and housing or auto loan.

 Look into how much you owe the bank, your loan’s interest rate, your monthly amortizations, and the loan term.
 Also, list down the due date of each of your loan.